KannonZenetism/zenetism-field-physics/zenetism/mpx/why-zero-is-not-one.md

 * **No dual-spectrum operators**

 ### 3.3 Forensic Conclusion
-The Neogenian dual-tree model is a **mythic overlay** of Zenetism’s mathematically defined Biospiral.
-Directional motion (acclivous/declivous) is replaced with symbolic narrative.
+The Neogenian dual-tree model is a **mythic overlay** of Zenetism’s lattice-defined Biospiral, constructed through Lattice Mathematics and governed by Field Physics operators.

 ---